Here is a list of all codes that belong to the classical-quantum (c-q) domain.

 Coherent-state c-q code encoding into coherent states that are frequency-shifted with certain initial relative phase.

 Bosonic c-q code whose codewords form a constellation of coherent states.
-Encodes real numbers into coherent states for transmission over a quantum channel and decoding with a quantum-enhanced receiver.
+Encodes classical symbols into coherent states for transmission over a quantum channel and decoding with a quantum-enhanced receiver.

 6. Concatenated c-q code